Paul Rice: Fair Trade USA

 After 11 years working with cooperatives, Rice returned to the US to expand the market for Fair Trade goods.
 The products would be certified as Fair Trade by his start-up, Fair Trade USA.
 Rice opened the first "national headquarters”—a one-room office in a converted warehouse in downtown Oakland—in late 1998.
 He started off working with just a handful of mission-driven coffee companies.
 After gaining traction with coffee, Rice expanded the certification across new product categories, including fresh produce, spices, and cotton.

-Since launching the Fair Trade Certified™ label in 1998, Paul has helped establish Fair Trade as one of the fastest-growing segments of the food and apparel industries.
-To date, Fair Trade USA has partnered with over 1,500 leading companies, including Green Mountain, Nespresso, Whole Foods, Costco, Sam's Club, Walmart, Kroger, and Target.
+Since the launch of the Fair Trade Certified™ label in 1998, Paul has helped establish Fair Trade as a fast growing segments of the food and apparel industries.
+To date, Fair Trade USA has partnered with over 1,500 major companies, including Green Mountain, Nespresso, Whole Foods, Costco, Sam's Club, Walmart, Kroger, and Target.
 Fair Trade USA now certifies coffee, tea, cocoa, sugar, coconut, fresh produce, and seafood.
 Recently, through groundbreaking partnerships with Patagonia, Athleta, Williams-Sonoma and J. Crew, Fair Trade has begun certifying apparel and home goods, improving the lives of factory workers.

 In 2022, consumer recognition of the Fair Trade Certified label hit 65%.
 To date, Fair Trade USA and its partners have generated over $1 billion in additional income for farmers and workers in 51 countries, allowing them to care for the environment and steadily improve their livelihoods.
 By offering these individuals the opportunity to earn a livable wage, Fair Trade USA has helps them fund a range of community development projects, including water sanitation, health, and education programs.

 In 2011, Rice came under fire for his decision to resign Fair Trade USA's membership from the Fair Trade Labeling Organization (FLO), the international fair trade labeling organization.
 While FLO only certifies small cooperatives (in coffee), he wanted to expand certification to farm workers and independent smallholders that were previously excluded from Fair Trade.
 The move was controversial, given Fair Trade's tradition of working with small scale farmers.
 After the split, Fair Trade USA launched the “Fair Trade of All” campaign, an agenda for doubling the impact of Fair Trade and including more people in its benefits.